AMSC22-23/LatticeBoltzmannMethod-Fonnesu-Grassi-Guffanti/README.md

 ### [5_RandomGeneration](/examples/5_RandomGeneration.cpp)
 As a way of trying to simulate how a flow would behave in a porous media, or in a solid media where nucleation phenomena occurred, LLALBM supports a random domain generation.
-Thus, this example shows how a random domain can be built by using this functionality, with the capability of creaing interesting flows.
+Thus, this example shows how a random domain can be built by using this functionality, with the capability of creating interesting flows.
 Random number generation employs the random number generation infrastructure put in place by the C++ standard library
 ![Randomgif](/examples/videos/example_5_Random_1.gif)